 In this quick tutorial, I’ll show you how to get high ranking on Google by making some changes to your post and using some great tools.

 First, What’s Your Page Ranking Like?

 In order to improve your page or post ranking, you must first know the current ranking for the keywords that you are targeting.
-If you haven’t been doing a proper keyword research, it’s high time you start because that will give the article a focus point and as you elaborate around the topic, it will indirectly generate other relevant keywords that can contribute to the overall indexing and ranking process.
+If you haven’t been doing proper keyword research, it’s high time you start because that will give the article a focus point and as you elaborate around the topic, it will indirectly generate other relevant keywords that can contribute to the overall indexing and ranking process.

-There are a few online tools that you can use to check for page ranking such as Google Webmaster and SERPs, but my favourite one is Jaaxy because it doesn’t require any interpretation in terms of graphs or other complicated data.
+There are a few online tools that you can use to check for page ranking such as Google Webmaster and SERPs, but my favorite one is Jaaxy because it doesn’t require any interpretation in terms of graphs or other complicated data.

 I wrote a post about making money with Amazon some time ago and according to Jaaxy, that article was sitting at the far end of Page 2.
 So obviously, it needs a little more push to get into Page 1.

 Before we get started, we’ll have to prepare a checklist of the things that we want to fix.
 For this, I would recommend that you use Google Spreadsheets because it’s free and has a great auto saving mode.
 We are going to call this sheet ‘Post SEO Audit’.

 As mentioned previously, you should have one targeted keywords per article and ideally, they should make human sense, descriptive and minimally competitive.
 Your content is going to revolve around this keyword so learning the proper method of research is very important.